orumetsu/DummyProductAPI/README.md

 # Spring Boot Products Dummy Project

 Test Project from Multipolar Academy Bootcamp.
 Making a backend web server using Spring Boot to expose a dummy product JSON object.
-After deployment, dummy products can be accessed with:
+After deployment using Intellij IDEA, dummy products can be accessed with:
 `http://localhost:8080/api/products`